NOTE: You need HubSpot Professional/Enterprise in order to leverage this feature.

 This is why you need to create a custom field for calculating when a person should be reset as an MQL.

 It’s important to note that your MQL reporting for end-of-year (or quarterly) reporting will not match any monthly data if you are resetting MQLs.
 We recommend exporting monthly data and then comparing yearly data for a true picture of analytics.

 Workflows + Date Stamps = Magic

-Time-based workflows can be a powerful way to check-in and reset fields in HubSpot.
-A few other ways to use workflows and date stamps include:
+Time-based workflows can be a powerful way to check in and reset fields in HubSpot.
+Here are a few other ways to use workflows and date stamps:

 - Ping a salesperson if they have not contacted an MQL after “x” amount of time.